9 tips to help prevent identity theft and bring peace of mind

 Identity theft warning signs to watch out for

-• You’re denied new credit: If you know you have a good credit history, but lenders are denying you new types of credit, check the credit report they pulled to see if something looks off.
+• You’re denied new credit: If you know you have a good credit history, but lenders are denying you new credit, check the credit report they pulled to see if something looks off.
 Lenders are required by law to explain why a credit application was denied.

 • Your bills are missing or unfamiliar: Sometimes, mail from your bank or the government could contain sensitive personal information that fraudsters could use to steal your identity.
 Not receiving your bills in your mail could indicate that someone has rerouted your mail or is getting to your mailbox before you.
 Signing up for online statements on all your accounts can help mitigate this risk.